CJ-Wright/sidewinder-spec/README.md

 - databroker
 - pyFAI for image integration/calibration
 - IXStools (maybe if it provides valuble SPEC parsing)
-- PDFgetx3 for performing the I(Q)->G(r) conversion, I haven't decided if I am going to try to make a nice function inside of the python pipeline or if I need to use subprocess
+- PDFgetx3 for performing the I(Q)->G(r) conversion, We haven't decided if We am going to try to make a nice function inside of the python pipeline or if We need to use subprocess

+## Installation
+We have written an installation script for installing this and the rest of the [analysis stack](https://gist.github.com/CJ-Wright/105a311f69ce2a32116f45163cfcd2af), note that this is a work in progress.
+If however, you wish to install this by itself, just clone it and run `python setup.py install`.

+## Usage
+1. Write the configuration files.
+Each directory which holds the data to be added to the database needs to have a `config.txt` file.
+This file will hold some basic information on the experiment ran.
+An example configuration file can be found under the examples folder.
+At a bare minimum 2 things are needed, the name of the experiment ran and the calibration file folder.
+Note that any additional information provided under other headers will be added to the run headers as additional information
+2. Run `pyFAI-calib` on the calibration data.
+All calibration images must be used to produce `.poni` files *before* any data is loaded into the DB.
+This may change with the advent of analysisstore but currently the loaders look for `.poni` files upon loading calibration files.
+3. Run `loader.load_beamtime('/path/to/file', 'path/to/spec_file', dry_run=False)`.
+This will load all the folder which have `config.txt` files into the DB, ready for use.
+4. Explore your data, we highly recommend using [xpd_workflow](https://github.com/CJ-Wright/xpd_workflow) and [scikit-beam](https://github.com/scikit-beam/scikit-beam)